sethmcknight/quantic-msse-cafe-fausse/project-docs/ai-tools-used.md

 In developing the Cafe Fausse website we used Github Copilot, including Agent mode, with multiple models.

-Thie site repo is available at https://github.com/sethmcknight/quantic-msse-cafe-fausse
+This site repo is available at https://github.com/sethmcknight/quantic-msse-cafe-fausse

 We started by creating a git repo, uploading a copy of the Project Rubric and Software Requirements Specification documents as markdown files, and creating a copilot-instructions markdown document that outlines the main technical constraints from the Requirements document.
 We then prompted Copilot Agent to create a project plan and share the steps and components.